 - Establish credibility – Organisational credibility – the quality of being trusted and believed in – is essential in building working relationships with key partners and communities

-- Create a sound organisational structure – No dementia friendly initiative will be the same.
+- Create a sound organisational structure – No age or dementia friendly initiative will be the same.
 Clear organisational structures help an initiative’s supporters to understand their roles and responsibilities, but flexibility and willingness to adapt are needed to find optimal configurations

 - Become sustainable – Initiatives will fail without access to funding and sustained support within their communities.
 Commercial activities not only provide local employment but also offer initiatives an alternative to traditional fundraising activities and/or grant funding.
 It will, however, require time and core funding to become viable